tournament-js/ffa/README.md

 Note that this is artificial, and if you have no way of enforcing this, you will have to manually adjust the match score to account for ties. `FFA` will not allow you to enter ambiguous scores at the limit point.

+Note that if you would like automatic tiebreakers created when ties occur, rather than enforcing the limit with code, try the [ffa-tb](https://github.com/clux/ffa-tb) module instead.

 ## Checking results
 Results are updated after every match, and player positions are always the worst projection based on how far they have gotten.